Women in ancient Rome: Prostitution

 Women could turn to prostitution to support themselves, but not all prostitutes had freedom to decide.
 There is some evidence that even slave prostitutes could benefit from their labor.
-Although rape was a crime, the law only punished the rape of a slave if it "damaged the goods," because a slave had no legal standing.
+Although rape was a crime, the law only punished the rape of a slave if it "damaged the goods", because a slave had no legal standing.
 The penalty was aimed at providing her owner compensation for the "damage" of his property.
 Because a slave woman was considered property under Roman law, forcing her to be a prostitute was not considered a crime.
 Prior to Septimius Severus, women who engaged in acts that brought infamia to them as slaves also suffered infamia when freed.
 Sometimes sellers of female slaves attached a ne serva clause to the slave to prevent her from being prostituted.
 The Ne Serva clause meant that if the new owner or any owner after him or her used the slave as a prostitute she would be free.
 Later on the ne serva agreements became enforceable by law.
-Prostitution was not limited to slaves or poor citizens; according to Suetonius, Caligula when converting his palace into a brothel employed upper class "matrons and youths" as prostitutes.
-Suetonius, The Twelve Caesars, Life of Caligula, Tacitus records that during one of Nero's feasts the prefect Tigellinus had brothels filled with upper class women.
+Prostitution was not limited to slaves or poor citizens; according to Suetonius, Caligula, when converting his palace into a brothel, employed upper class "matrons and youths" as prostitutes.
+Tacitus records that during one of Nero's feasts the prefect Tigellinus had brothels filled with upper class women.
 Prostitution could also be a punishment instead of an occupation; a law of Augustus allowed that women guilty of adultery could be sentenced to work in brothels as prostitutes.
 The law was abolished in 389.